Best Time to Visit Phu Quoc: When to Go & Monthly Weather Averages

 Phu Quoc Weather At A Glance

-The location of Phu Quoc in the Gulf of Thailand enables it to be embraced by the ocean and to have a temperate weather.
-The climate of this Emerald Island is monsoonal and sub-equatorial tropical with two distinct seasons: the dry season from November to May and the rainy season from June to October.
-During the dry season, Phu Quoc Island is affected by the northeast seasonal wind which has an average speed of 3.2m/s.
-Sometimes, it can even reach the speed from 20 to 24m/s.
+The location of Phu Quoc in the Gulf of Thailand allows it to benefit from a tropical maritime climate characterized by two distinct seasons: the dry season from November to May and the rainy season from June to October.
+During the dry season, Phu Quoc Island is influenced by the northeast seasonal wind, which averages around 3.2 m/s but can occasionally gust up to between 20 and 24 m/s.

 Photo vnexpress.net